Biden, Harris welcome home Americans released in Russia prisoner swap

 As part of the deal, Russia released 16 prisoners while the Western countries released eight Russians.
 The prisoners were traded on a tarmac in Ankara, Turkey, earlier Thursday.

 The first to emerge from the plane was Whelan, followed by Gershkovich and then Kurmasheva.
-All three appeared to exchange warm greetings with the president and vice president before being welcomed home on the tarmac by their families and friends with hugs and applause.
+All three appeared to exchange warm greetings with the president and vice president on the tarmac before being welcomed by their families and friends with hugs and applause.

-Along with family members of the detained Americans, about a dozen Wall Street Journal employees gathered to welcome home their colleague.
+Along with family members of the detained Americans, about a dozen Wall Street Journal employees gathered on the tarmac to welcome home their colleague.

+"The toughest call on this one was for other countries, because I asked them to do some things that were against their immediate self-interest," Mr. Biden told reporters on the tarmac.
+"And it was very difficult for them to do, particularly Germany and Slovenia.
+Slovenia came in at the last minute, and I tell you what, the (German) chancellor was incredible."

+Harris also praised Mr. Biden to reporters, calling the swap "an extraordinary testament to the importance of having a president who understands the power of diplomacy."

+"This is an incredible day, I can see it in the families, in their eyes and in their cries," she added.

-In remarks from the White House earlier in the day, Mr. Biden credited "the feat of diplomacy," saying the United States' relationships with its allies were "vital" to securing the prisoners' freedom after months of difficult negotiations.
+In remarks from the White House earlier in the day, Mr. Biden said the United States' relationships with its allies were "vital" to securing the prisoners' freedom after months of difficult negotiations.

 "Now, their brutal ordeal is over and they're free," he said, standing alongside their families.